Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

 \subsection{The Fock Space}

 The aim of this subsection is to realize the projective indecomposable and irreducible modules for~$\Sch[n]$ as the canonical and dual canonical bases of the higher level Fock space.
-Throughout this subsection, we work over~$\C$.
+Throughout this subsection, we work over~$\C$ and assume that either $e=0$ or $e>n$.